ryanwebber/bore/docs/index.md

 ## Introduction
-Bore is a tool I wrote to ease my frustrations with other build systems for projects that were small but required highly customized builds.
+Bore is a small tool I wrote to address my frustrations with other build systems for projects that were small but required highly customized builds.
 I wanted build templates that were as conceptually simple to write as Makefiles, but allowed me a little bit more flexibility and modularity.